NikleshPhabiani/Notes/Book_Notes.md

 * An entrepreneur can't benefit from macro-scale insights unless his own plans begin at the micro-scale.

 * Start small.
 Become big in a small market, and then scale.

+* Four possible patterns for future of humanity:
+  * Recurrent collapse: Alternation between prosperity and ruin (Ups and Downs).
+  * Plateau: We were reach a plateau, and the future will be same as the present.
+(Stagnation can lead to extinction because of heavy competition).
+  * Extinction: We will rise up and then fall so hard that we won't be able to recover.
+  * Takeoff: Accelerating takeoff towards a much better future.
+The breakthrough could take a number of forms